 Is Miracle Gro Organic?

 To determine if something is organic or not, you first need to establish what exactly ‘organic’ means.
-Whenever I used the word ‘organic’, I’m referring to something that is natural and doesn’t contain artificially-produced chemicals.
+Whenever I use the word ‘organic’, I’m referring to something that is natural and doesn’t contain artificially produced chemicals.

-Keep in mind, organic fertilizers are composed of chemicals too – just like you and I. Don’t use the word chemicals as a slight against the artificial fertilizer industry…it’s not accurate.
+Keep in mind, organic fertilizers are composed of chemicals too – just like you and I. Don’t use the word chemicals as a slight against the artificial fertilizer industry.
+It’s just not accurate.

 It’s important to keep in mind, though, that organic doesn’t automatically mean that something is safe.
 Likewise, if something isn’t organic, that doesn’t automatically mean it’s unsafe.